Sunday, June 21, 2009

 I had seen the medals as a child, set out on the bookcase in the basement.
 He had earned most of them during his first tour in 1969.
 Now I saw what they were: A Silver Star, three Distinguished Flying Crosses, an Airman’s Medal for Valor (he was most proud of this one), eight Air Medals and a Purple Heart.

-I read over 100 letters he had written to Mom and to us.
 I found out that Dad was a highly skilled Air Force chopper pilot for the 20th Special Operations Squadron (the Green Hornets) who was flying “sensitive and classified missions” on the real, secret front lines of the war.
 The 20th SOS’s mission was to rescue long-range reconnaissance patrols on the ground in Cambodia during a time when both the United States and North Vietnam were denying any involvement there.
 Dad repeatedly flew extremely hazardous missions head-on into gunfire with frequent disregard for his own life.
 One time he and his men ran to a crashed and burning chopper and lifted it up enough to free a man who had been pinned underneath.
 Reading the letter he wrote to my mother that same evening took my breath away.
+He wrote, “As soon as we got him free and clear, the whole thing blew up sky high.”
 His muddy fingerprints faced me from the paper.

+The Green Hornet motto, written on the latrine wall, was “You have never lived until you've almost died.
+For those who fight for it, life has a flavor that the protected will never know.”
+My father’s utmost bravery is part of a life I can never know and part of me at the same time.
+An empty space in me is comforted when I hear his buddies talk.
 One man said he had not contacted me because he was afraid I would blame him for my father’s death.
-Oh, brave and worried soul!
+Oh, No!
 No blame here.
-I tell them that their memories are all I have left of my father.
+I tell them that their memories are all I have left of Dad.
 That their stories, no matter how gory, help fill a hole in me.
-When I hear their stories I am riveted with amazement, and afterwards I feel a warm blanket of calmness, a relief unlike any other.
-The ancients knew better than we that telling specific tales of the dead one’s bravery actually helps the family heal with grace.
-Dad’s co-pilot, Dave, recently found a battle report written in my dad’s own hand and brought it to me.
+When I hear their stories I am riveted; afterwards I feel calm, relieved.
+The ancients knew better than we that telling specific tales of the fallen one’s bravery helps the family heal with grace.
+Dave recently found a battle report written in Dad’s own hand and brought it to me.
 It took me months to get up the nerve to read it.
 I finally read it quickly, like one removes a band aid.
-For a few moments, I was there, in the chopper with him, lightening speed decisions, bullets screaming past our heads, no time for fear.
+For a few moments, I was there, in the chopper with him, lightening speed decisions, bullets screaming past our heads, no room for fear.
 When I finished my heart was pounding and I was breathing hard.
+It was a description of the flight that had earned him the Silver Star.
+By sharing that report with me, Dave helped me piece together a living, breathing legacy to go with the cold, hard medal.

 My own memories of my dad have surfaced.
 I remember him being tall and having feet so big I could sit on one and get a ride around the house.
 He and Mom had lots of friends and gave big parties.
 He would kiss Mom in the kitchen or squeeze her knee during road trips in the car.
 He affectionately rubbed my head until my hair shook, and he challenged me to always do my best in school.
 He taught us proper manners in a restaurant.
-His shadowy presence looming in the doorway was enough to make my sister and me stop our loud nighttime giggling and lay quiet as mice in our beds.
+His shadowy presence looming in the doorway was enough to make us stop our loud nighttime giggling and lay quiet as mice in our beds.
 He was always telling jokes and could make anything sound funny.
 He told us he had earned the Silver Star by flying a general to use a real latrine.

 When Dad returned from his first tour in Vietnam, he arrived at Staniford Field Airport still wearing his flight suit.
 The airport personnel made him enter the terminal through the back door so he wouldn’t upset the passengers or be called baby-killer.
 I remember Mom and us three girls waiting just inside the big plate glass windows, watching each person walk across the tarmac, looking for Dad.
 Suddenly Mom flew around toward us and spoke quickly in a tone that made me know her instructions were very important.
 “Sit here, girls.
 Wait and don’t move.
 I have to go meet your father at another gate.”
 Mom’s look was stern and fierce, but she wasn’t mad at us.
 We sat wide-eyed for a long time, and finally there was Dad walking down the hall, Mom clinging to his neck.
 We ran and grabbed his waist, his knees, whatever we could reach according to our heights.
 He tried to hug us all at the same time with different hugs.
 Mom needed a certain wife-hug, Heidi a baby hug up in his arms, and Lori and I some little girl hugs.
 Mine came with a little respect attached since I was the oldest.
 Lori got the rough house since she was a tomboy and his favorite.
 We were so happy to see him.